 Gelek Rinpoche Six Session Guru Yoga transcript available from Jewel Heart

 Alexander Berzin Commentary on an Extensive Six Session Yoga audio and transcript

-How do you remember to chant the six session guru yoga prayer though out the day?
+How do you remember to chant the six-session guru yoga prayer through out the day?
 What does the practice mean to you?